thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

 as simple constants, these express a desired relationship between selected variables.

-In the default extension spring start point (startup), Force\_1 MIN is a "function" of Initial\_Tension.
+In the default extension spring start point ("Startup"), Force\_1 MIN is a "function" of Initial\_Tension.
 The constraint relationship says that Force\_1, the force at the first load point, should be greater than the value of Initial\_Tension.